andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/tendermint/awesome) - Collection of resources for all things Tendermint.
 - [component-based-theming](https://github.com/aleksip/component-based-theming) - Resources for component-based theming with Drupal and Twig.
 - [awesome-spectra](https://github.com/erwanp/awesome-spectra) - 🌈 A collaborative list of awesome tools for spectroscopy.
 Also, check:.
-- [Speech-Prompts-Adapters](https://github.com/ga642381/Speech-Prompts-Adapters) - This Repository surveys the paper focusing on Prompting and Adapters for Speech Processing. .
 - [Awesome-Vision-Pro](https://github.com/jtmuller5/Awesome-Vision-Pro) - Collection of apps, developer resources, communities, and articles related to the Apple Vision Pro.
 - [awesome-coredns](https://github.com/mariuskimmina/awesome-coredns) - A curated list for awesome CoreDNS resources.
 - [awesome-metamask-snaps](https://github.com/piotr-roslaniec/awesome-metamask-snaps) - A curated list of awesome MetaMask Snaps related resources.